robped/wordpy/README.md

-# WORDPY - worlde in your terminal
+# WORDPY - wordle in your terminal
 Clone of the famous game.

 ![Example](example.png)